TaylanUB/scheme-bytestructures/README.md

-The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are like `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor; instead of a bytestructure encapsulating these or the ultimate value of the referencing.
+The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are like `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values: a bytevector, an offset, and a bytestructure descriptor, instead of a bytestructure encapsulating these (or the ultimate value of the referencing).

     (bytestructure-ref-helper bs 'y 1)
     => (bytestructure-bytevector bs), 3, uint8-v3